mdvanes/homeremote/README.md

 there are 4 switches with id's 001, 002, 003, 004

 See the repo for how to add switches.
 See below for information for installing Elro Home Easy on Raspberry Pi.

+### Domoticz

+Install [Domoticz](https://www.domoticz.com).
+Use the domain name + port as domoticzuri in the settings.json, e.g. http://192.168.0.19:8080.

 ### Node server